finding-clients-through-funnels-as-a-freelancer

 For many freelancers, Quora is a terrific untapped unexplored platform.

 Furthermore, freelancers might make use of this site by beginning to answer queries from people in their expertise.
-Once they begin to respond, and if people like their responses, they will upvote them, you will gradually become well-known on Quora.
+Once they begin to respond, and if people like their responses, they will upvote them, and you will gradually become well-known on Quora.

 For example, if a content writer responds to numerous inquiries and one of the companies loves his or her responses, they can approach him or her to create a blog post or content for their company.
 As a result, freelancers can broaden their reach in this fashion.